ZhengWeiLim/ZhengWeiLim.github.io/index.md

 <!-- ## Zheng Wei Lim -->

 I am a PhD student at **The University of Melbourne**, studying cross-cultural challenges in translation.
 I am broadly interested in **multilinguality** and **machine translation** (MT).
 My current research goals include identifying difficult-to-translate texts, understanding the challenges of MT evaluation and developing MT systems that cater to a wide range of applications.
-I am advised by [Ekaterina Vylomova](http://kat.academy/), [Charles Kemp](https://www.charleskemp.com/) and [Trevor Cohn](https://trevorcohn.github.io/).
+I am jointly advised by [Ekaterina Vylomova](http://kat.academy/), [Charles Kemp](https://www.charleskemp.com/) and [Trevor Cohn](https://trevorcohn.github.io/).

-Now a student researcher at **Google Research Australia**, I also work on low-resource translation using large language models.
+Now a student researcher at **Google Research Australia**, I also work on improving low-resource translation using large language models.

 <!-- ## Research Interests